-“So I started asking: Which of the virus’s genes cause the cell to become abnormal and what do they do?” said Galloway, who holds the Fred Hutch 40th Anniversary Endowed Chair.
+“So I started asking: Which of the virus’s genes cause the cell to become abnormal and what do they do?” said Galloway, who holds the Stephanus Family Endowed Chair.

 This question led Galloway to study the human papillomavirus, or HPV, and to make breakthrough contributions to a vaccine that prevents HPV and averts tens of thousands of cervical cancer cases each year.